+Discussion

+Enabling administrators to export and review the logs is a useful feature.
+Continuous monitoring and review of access control logs gives the administrator the opportunity to analyze and make changes to permissions and privileges, and quickly identify issues.

-- The voting system limits the access of users, roles, and processes to the specific functions and data to which each entity holds authorized access.
+11.2 - The voting system limits the access of users, roles, and processes to the specific functions and data to which each entity holds authorized access.

-– Authorized access
+11.2.1 – Authorized access